tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 After which the command line is used persistently to interact with a variety of useful programs.
 At the end you should feel comfortable using the command line to interact with your computer and to automate tasks.

+Data forms a central part of the biological sciences.
+However, dealing with large volumes of data can feel overwhelming.
+One way to regain some control is to ensure that there is structure to the data.
+In :doc:`structuring-and-storing-data` important data structures and file formats for representing them are discussed.
+The chapter also highlights the value of using pain text files to store data.
+After reading this chapter you should have a good idea of how you can store structured representations of your data as plain text files.

+Sooner or later when working on a project one wishes that one had done a better job of keeping records of one's work.
+What changes where made when?
+What where the reasons behind the decisions to make those changes?
+This issue becomes even more accentuated when working on scripts and programs, where tiny changes can have devastating effects.
+Because this is such an important issue in software development there are great tools for mitigating against it.
+In :doc:`keeping-track-of-your-work` the concept of version control is introduced using a popular open source tool called Git.
+After working through the examples in this chapter you should feel comfortable using Git to keep track of your work.